kiliczsh/infinity-search/README.md

 # How It Works
 For the web application, we use Flask.
 For the search results, we use the Microsoft Cognitive Services Search API and the DuckDuckGo Instant Answers API.
+We will have more detailed information about how our system works in the future.

 # Usage